-After a bad week, US stock indexes slip again, led by banks
+Dow Jones industrials drop 500 as stock market losses deepen

 Continue Reading Below

-The S&P 500 is down about 4.5 percent from its latest record high, set Jan 26.
-That is its sharpest decline from a peak since June 2016, when stocks sold off after Britain's vote to leave the European Union.

-Investors are worried about evidence of rising inflation in the U.S. Increased inflation might push the Federal Reserve to raise interest rates more quickly, which could slow down economic growth.
-They're also worried about higher bond yields, which make it more expensive for people and businesses to borrow money, and also make bonds more appealing to investors versus stocks.
+The S&P 500 is now down 5 percent from its latest record high, set January 26.
+Investors are worried about evidence of rising inflation in the U.S. Increased inflation might push the Federal Reserve to raise interest rates more quickly, which could slow down economic growth by making it make it more expensive for people and businesses to borrow money.
+And bond yields haven't been this high in years.
+That's making bonds more appealing to investors compared with stocks.

 Continue Reading Below